deaedria/news-app-backend/README.md

 ## News-App-Backend
 This is a ExpressJs-based API for [frontend project](https://github.com/deaedria/news-app-frontend.git).
-It uses PostgreSQL as its database
+It uses PostgreSQL as its database.
+In some parts of this API development, there were implementations such as KISS, DRY, and also some endpoints that were tested for performance.
+For just information, there was also an explanation of related definitions.
+Please see it [here](https://difficult-jay-2a1.notion.site/Documentation-188d1520b1c64070bbe21e52b2be1a3c) for details.
+For another example of API development using SOLID with OOP, you can check it out in the repository [here]().

 ## Getting started